santiagoclv/elixir-course/commands.md

 In general we will create a folder for the whole system and add projects/applications to it by using mix

-create a new Elixir project
+* create a new Elixir project

 > mix new <project_name>

+* see doc about run command with mix

+> mix help run

+* Load an application into IEx in the context of your project, to use it interactivily and with auto commpleate.
+    > iex -S mix
+* In case that the application is modified, it can be reloaded int IEx like this:
+    > r <application_name>